2 Samuel 17

 2 Samuel 17:1-13Counsel of War: Ahithophel vs. Hushai

 Ahithophel's plan is clear and ruthless.
 He wants to move tonight, catch David exhausted and unprepared, kill the king alone, and let everyone else come back unharmed.
-The people will follow Absalom not out of fear but out of relief - their king will be dead, and they can go home.
-It is the counsel of a military strategist who has thought through the problem completely.123
+The people will follow Absalom out of relief - their king will be dead, and they can go home.
+It is the counsel of a military strategist who has thought through the problem completely.

 The text later notes (verse 14) that Ahithophel's counsel was considered "as if a man had enquired at the oracle of God."
 He has a reputation as someone whose advice is infallible, as reliable as a direct word from God.
 That reputation is about to work against him.